Cubs vs. Nationals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Drew Smyly (7-6) will take the mound for the Cubs, his 19th start of the season.
+- The Cubs will send Jameson Taillon (3-6) to the mound for his 16th start this season.

-- In 18 starts this season, he's earned a quality start in five of them.

-- Smyly has made 12 starts of five or more innings in 18 chances this season, and averages 5.2 frames when he pitches.

 |Opponent